Alfresco/docs-alfresco/insight-engine/latest/upgrade/index.md

 ---
-title: Upgrade to Search and Insight Engine
+title: Upgrade Search and Insight Engine
 ---

-Use this information to upgrade from Alfresco Search and Insight Engine 1.x to Search and Insight Engine 2.0.
+Use this information to upgrade from Search and Insight Engine 1.x to Search and Insight Engine 2.0.

 > **Note:** A reindex is required when you upgrade from Search and Insight Engine 1.x to Search and Insight Engine 2.0. `solr.content.dir` is no longer used from Search and Insight Engine 2.0 and above.
 Solr itself provides that storage facility which means it can be safely removed, which we recommend, for more see [Search and Insight Engine externalized configuration]({% link insight-engine/latest/config/index.md %}#search-and-insight-engine-externalized-configuration).
 If it is necessary for you to have a backup of the old index and content store then it must be copied elsewhere before you reindex.